The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Unless the trust deed provides to the contrary, trustees have inherent power to carry out acts which are reasonable for realising or protecting the trust property.
 They may, therefore, make payments which are proper for them to make in order to carry out the terms of the trust.

 Powers may be conferred on the trustees by the trust deed or by statute.
 The trustees must exercise their powers reasonably, in good faith and for the purposes of carrying out the terms of the trust.
 They must act honestly and impartially on behalf of all the beneficiaries unless the trust deed gives contrary instructions (to favour one beneficiary above others, for example).
-Administrative powers must be exercised in the general interest
+Administrative powers must be exercised in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.